 I haven't tested it, but you may be able to use coconut cream and sweetened condensed coconut milk.

 No!
 Sweetened condensed milk and evaporated milk are not interchangeable.
 Evaporated milk is different in consistency and also doesn't have that sweet flavor that we're looking for here.

 Brown spots are your friend when it comes to this recipe.
 If you're in a hurry, try this trick to make your bananas ripen quickly.

 How To Make Homemade Dulce De Leche...

-To make your own dulce de leche, all you will need is two cans of sweetened condensed milk.
-Pour both cans into a square baking pan, then cover the pan tightly with foil and place it into a larger roasting pan.
+To make your own dulce de leche, all you will need is one can of sweetened condensed milk.
+Pour into a square baking pan, then cover the pan tightly with foil and place it into a larger roasting pan.
 Pour hot water into the roasting pan until it comes to about halfway up the side of the square pan.

 Bake the sweetened condensed milk on 425ºF for around an hour and a half.
 The longer you leave it in, the deeper your caramel color will be.
 I've personally never experienced evaporation, but there is a chance your water will evaporate throughout the bake time, so I'd recommend checking in and refilling as necessary.

 Give it a good stir once you pull it out of the oven, and be sure to cool completely before using in your pie.